combo-lab/combo/guides/routing.md

 > #### Why the macros? {: .info}
 >
 > Phoenix does its best to keep the usage of macros low.
-You may have noticed, however, that the `Phoenix.Router` relies heavily on macros.
+You may have noticed, however, that the `Combo.Router` relies heavily on macros.
 Why is that?
 >
 > We use `get`, `post`, `put`, and `delete` to define your routes.
 We use macros for two purposes:
 >